DatLittlaDucky/DLDSPT/README.md

 Run Python or DuckyLang mods

-(Future) Launch HTML/JS mods in a guest window
+Run Webpage mods (added in 5.0.0) in a guest window

 🔧 Contributing
 Only the latest release is officially supported